LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 The mobile environment: apps, apps, and more apps...

 The rise of smartphones and tablets like iPads and their Android and Windows competitors has opened up a new environment for learning that is "anytime, anywhere."
 Apps come in various types: some are akin to the disk-based program of the past, allowing mobile learning and review of vocabulary, grammar and pronunciation.
 Others, like Whatsapp (http://www.whatsapp.com/) and the many mobile versions of social networking sites, are primarily for taking communication and social interaction beyond the level of the phone call and text message.
 Despite the fact that they are convenient, ubiquitous, and often free or very inexpensive, apps need to be treated no differently than other potential learning tools.
-Initially, they must be evaluated judgmentally for their potential value as language learning supports.
+First, you need to find them.
+A place to start is here: http://mastersinesl.com/essential-esl-app-guide/.
+Then, candidates must be evaluated judgmentally for their potential value as language learning supports for your teaching context.
 The section below provides guidelines for doing so.

 The evaluation component of this unit begins by looking at the sub-field of tutorial CALL from the perspectives of both of the end users: teachers and students.
 It introduces the term courseware, which refers to software that is used to support formal language learning.
 In practice, courseware has been used to refer to everything from complete software packages that can be used without a teacher to software that is just a part of a language learning course, sometimes a minor or optional supplementary part.
 We will use the term interchangeably with that of tutorial software to include any software designed for language learning purposes.
 Although CALL courseware has arguably lost its dominant position in CALL over the past decade, it is still widely used and continues to be a significant part of the field.
 At the very least, it is worth exploring so that you can make an informed decision about whether to incorporate it in your own teaching or recommend it to your students for independent study.
 It is worth noting that more and more free courseware is showing up on the web on institutional sites or those supported by advertising.
 Also, there is educational, native-speaker courseware that can sometimes be adapted for language learning purposes.